vfarcic/devops24/manuscript/06-jenkins-setup.md

 ...
 ```

-To comply with those instructions, we have a `values.yaml` file, so let's take a quick look at it.
+To comply with those instructions, I already created the `values.yaml` file, so let's take a quick look at it.

 ```bash
 cat helm/jenkins/values.yaml